 rē-awaken your sex drive.

 Casanova bragged about eating 50 oysters every morning for breakfast in his biography.
 He claims they were the reason behind his robust sex life.
-Practitioners of Eastern medicine, like Dr. Klara Brown, credit Oysters as being one of the best Yin nourishing foods.
+Practitioners of Eastern Medicine, like Dr. Klara Brown, credit Oysters as being one of the best Yin nourishing foods.
 They’re also high in vitamin B12 and protein, helping you sustain your energy levels for longer.
-Oysters are a well-known aphrodisiac, but the following foods might just rē-spin the way you think about awakening your sex drive-through food.
+Oysters are a well-known aphrodisiac, but the following foods might rē-spin the way you think about awakening your sex drive-through food.

 Walnuts are one of the best plant-based sources of protein on the planet.
-They’re rich in vitamin A, vitamin E, and vitamin F; essential fatty acids our bodies can’t produce.
+They’re rich in vitamin A, vitamin E, and vitamin F, essential fatty acids our bodies can’t produce.
 They’re also an abundant source of zinc, which regulates testosterone levels in men.
 According to Dr. Klara Brown, “likely due to their kidney Yang enhancing ability, an old Chinese folk remedy for impotence was to eat 20 walnuts a day for a month.”

 Red apples are rich in the antioxidant quercetin, a flavonoid linked to improving blood circulation and increased arousal in women.
 “The legendary symbols of temptation, apples are cooling and moistening thus contributing to kidney Yin,” says Dr.Klara Brown.
-Yin is what gives our bodies lubrication, so strengthening Yin energy in your kidneys helps you get aroused more easily.
+Yin gives our bodies lubrication, so strengthening Yin energy in your kidneys helps you get aroused more easily.

 Lentils might not sound sexy, but these protein and iron-packed legumes can give your sex drive a boost.
 Women are more likely to develop anemia, especially during pregnancy and menopause.
 It’s a condition caused by low iron levels that leaves you tired, lethargic, and often disinterested in having sex.
 Lentils pack 15 grams of iron in just 1 cup.
 Including them regularly in your diet can help heal anemia, give you more energy, and increase your libido.
-Dr.Klara Brown told rē•spin, “these little legumes increase the vitality of the kidneys and are stimulating to the adrenal system.”
-Healthy adrenal glands pave the way for a healthy sex life.
+In addition, Dr.Klara Brown told rē•spin, “these little legumes increase the vitality of the kidneys and are stimulating to the adrenal system.”
+Healthy adrenal glands pave the way for healthy sex life.